 If you did not earn any wages, then report zero income on your FAFSA application.
 You may be selected for Verification.

 State Technical College of Missouri offers campus housing for 144 students.
 All students who choose on campus housing are required to purchase a 14 meal per week meal plan.
 Our nine cottages each contain eight dorm rooms that can be occupied as single or double occupancy.
 Visit our housing page below for more information.

 State Technical College of Missouri provides a list of off-campus housing in the community.
 The list can be found here.

-Move-In occurs each semester on the Saturday before classes start.
-Our team will be available beginning at 8:00 AM and continue check-in through 4:00 PM.
-We will then have a BBQ dinner, tailgate games, and cottage meetings Sunday evening.
+Move-In occurs each semester on the Sunday before semester classes begins.
+The Housing team will host a BBQ dinner, tailgate games, and cottage meetings Sunday evening.

 Aladdin provides meals on campus for our students, faculty, and staff in two locations on campus.